hitsave/omeka-discord-bot/README.md

 ```

 ### Docker Usage
 The container will automatically run the check daily at 8 AM UTC.
+Each check will look for items added in the previous 24 hours.

 To run a manual check:
 ```bash